 Program Educational Objectives:

-PO-1: Apply the knowledge of science and mathematics in designing, analyzing and using the power converters and drives for various applications and problem solving.
+PO 1: Apply the knowledge of science and mathematics in designing, analyzing and using the power converters and drives for various applications for problem solving

-PO-2: Design the modern electric machines, drives, power converters, and control circuits for specific application.
+PO 2: Design the modern electric machines, drives, power converters, and control circuits for specific applications

-PO-4: Function as a member of a multidisciplinary team and correlate the domain knowledge with global problems.
+PO 4: Function as a member of a multidisciplinary team and correlate the domain knowledge for global problems.

-PO-5: Sense and demonstrates the communication at different levels effectively.
+PO 5: Demonstrate the communication at different levels effectively

 Program Educational Objectives: